A SCHOOL FOR FASHION

 THE CENTER OF FASHION

-Through courses, competitions, and collaborations with industry partners, students gain fashion experience with global firms to augment their own prior work experience.
+Through courses, competitions, and collaborations with industry partners, students gain fashion experience with global firms to build on their own prior work experience.
 Recent projects include a class developed by Julia Poteat and James Mendolia to partner with Li Ning, a Beijing-based athletic sportswear firm for which AAS students will re-envision the brand and create looks, competing for a sponsored ten-day trip to China to meet representatives of the company.
 Italian accessories retailer Braccalini is partnering with AAS Fashion for a class to develop designs.
 AAS and BFA Fashion students are joining forces for Made in New York—Louis Vuitton’s high-profile initiative to promote local New York designers—the prestigious firm’s most recent collaboration with the School of Fashion.
 Love at First Sight is another collaborative venture in which alumni of AAS programs create pieces to be sold at Lord & Taylor stores.

 FASHIONING A CAREER

-Parsons’ Career Services [link] offers other key resources: The office organizes events such as its recent Careers in Fashion panel, which brought alums working in menswear, womenswear, footwear, and other segments of the industry to engage with AAS students.
+Parsons’ Career Services offers other key resources: The office organizes events such as its recent Careers in Fashion panel, which brought alums working in menswear, womenswear, footwear, and other segments of the industry to engage with AAS students.
 Career Services also helps program participants connect with a host of design resources.
 For example, those seeking internships or help bringing products to market can look to nonprofits like NY Designs, a business incubator for local design industries and entrepreneurs.

 In the spirit of the rapid-fire, real-world Parsons learning experience, the Fashion Design program culminates in December graduates’ Midseason Preview Show and May graduates’ AAS Line Debut.
 Both are juried exhibitions.
 These events embody the program’s highest aspirations for unique design, couture construction, and global perspective.